 - A YouTube helper could edit video and audio provided by you

-Is Your Name On It?
+Written Content: Is Your Name On It?

 The one thing I wouldn’t ever be comfortable with is other people writing content and publishing it under my name.
+Ghost writing is not something I would ever want others doing for me.

 The book raises an excellent point in urging you to put your own name on anything you write yourself.